apache/predictionio/README.md

 Build a Recommendation Engine with 5 steps
 ===========================================

 In this tutorial, we are building a unique recommendation engine on PredictionIO for a restaurant discovery app.
 Sign into PredictionIO web admin panel using the administrator account you have created during installation.
 Then follow these 5 steps:

 Step 1: Add your App
 --------------------

-In the Applications page, add a new app by giving it a name, e.g. ‘My Restaurant App’, and click [Create].
+In the Applications page, add a new app by giving it a name, e.g. ‘My Restaurant App’, and click **Create**.

 Step 2:  Obtain an App Key
 --------------------------

-Click [Develop] on ‘My Restaurant App’, and you will find: (1) API Endpoint; (2) App Key.
-These are the information you need to integrate your app with PredictionIO SDKs later.
+Click **Develop** on ‘My Restaurant App’, and you will find the App Key.
+This is the information you need when you integrate your app with PredictionIO SDKs later.

 Step 3:  Create the Engine
 --------------------------
-Click [Add an Engine].
+Click **Add an Engine**.
 You will see the available engine types of PredictionIO.
 In this example, we want to use ‘Item Recommendation Engine’ which can predict user preferences for items.
 In our case, restaurants are the items.

-Give your new engine a name, e.g. ‘restaurant-rec’, and click [Create].
+Give your new engine a name, e.g. ‘restaurant-rec’, and click **Create**.

 Now you have a working recommendation engine.
 You can start using it right away!
 If you can spare another minute with us, see how you can fine-tune this engine in ‘Adjust Prediction Settings’ (Step 4).
 Otherwise, skip to ‘Start Using the Engine’ (Step 5).